FixelAlgorithmsTeam/fixel/_posts/2018-07-30-fixel-fft-wizard-1-ps.md

 The reason we created Fixel FFT Wizard was reading about the need of people for FFT Plug In in Photoshop both for Windows and macOS.
 Moreover, usually the use case were old photos with sentimental significance.
-So we felt we could assist and created Fixel FFT Wizard to support those people who mostly use this for keep their memories with hem.
+So we felt we could assist and created Fixel FFT Wizard to support those people who mostly use this for keep their memories with them.
 Taking all these under consideration we decided to offer Fixel FFT Wizard for free for any user without any constraint on the use.

 At the moment Fixel FFT Wizard is in Public Release Candidate state and once we finalize it we'll put it behind [*Pay as You Want*](https://en.wikipedia.org/wiki/Pay_what_you_want) offer with free option always available.
 The download requires Email Address so we could notify you about updates of Fixel FFT Wizard.

 We hope you enjoy it and find it useful in your work flow.